weniv/En_pythonbest20/src/pages/question5.md

 The hometown has changed a lot.
 The town that faced industrialization had no orchards left, only tall buildings.
 People lost their peace and the village where they could play and rest anywhere disappeared.
 Without money, they could not eat what they wanted, so they didn't share.

-Binky starts with the field.
-She wants to restore peace through the most basic food recovery.
+Binky started to cultivate a field.
+She wanted to restore peace through the most basic food recovery.

 " From what I can change!
 From what we can change!

 1. The carrot field consists of N x M cells.
 (N: rows, M: columns)
 2. Spoiled carrots are represented as `#`.
 3. There are only spoiled carrots left in the carrot field, and some cells are empty.
 Binky decided to give the `number of spoiled carrots` and the `number of adjacent spoiled carrots` on the empty cell for efficient placement of labor.
 You need to write the total number of spoiled carrots and the total number of spoiled carrots located around the empty cell.
-4.There are up to eight cells located around the perimeter: up, down, left, and right, and four diagonal cells.
+4. There are up to eight cells located around the perimeter: up, down, left, and right, and four diagonal cells.

 The table below is a carrot field.
 The cells around A2 are A1, B1, B2, B3, A3, and the number of spoiled carrots to be written in A2 is 2.
 Here, `#` indicates the spoiled carrot.